Digital Soup

 The Opportunity

-Way to Win, a network of left-leaning political organizations, needed a comprehensive digital content strategy going into the 2022 midterm elections to help spread their “Protect Our Freedoms” messaging and political ads.
+Way to Win, a network of left-leaning political organizations, needed a comprehensive digital content strategy going into the 2022 midterm elections to help spread their “Protect Our Freedoms” messaging and political ads, especially to swing voters.

-I was brought in by storytelling agency Gutsy Media to lead the strategy team for the project, crafting weekly social-first messaging for dozens of independent organizations while launching a newsletter program and supporting a TikTok influencer campaign.
+I was brought on by storytelling agency Gutsy Media to lead the strategy team for the project, crafting weekly social-first messaging for over 200 independent organizations across key states, while launching a newsletter program and supporting a TikTok influencer campaign.

 The Challenge